yahyalmh/GitCommands/README.md

     `git show-branch`

+* List all changes in a commit

+    `git show [below_switches] <commit_id>`

+    - The `--no-commit-id` suppresses the commit ID output

+    - The `--pretty` argument specifies an empty format string to avoid the cruft at the beginning.

+    - The `--name-only` argument shows only the file names that were affected (Thanks Hank).
+Use --name-status instead, if you want to see what happened to each file (Deleted, Modified, Added)

+    - The `-r` argument is to recurse into sub-trees

-* See remote url and branches of project.
+* See remote url and branches of project

     `git remote show origin`